-The SX Executive is made up of a President, Vice-President and Secretary/Treasurer and three members-at-large ensuring that each of the six SXTA communities are represented.
+The Stó:lō Xwexwilmexw Executive is made up of a President, Vice-President and Secretary/Treasurer and three members-at-large ensuring that each of the six SXTA communities are represented.
 The Executive makes decisions regarding work plans, budgets, draft materials, and workshop planning.
-The SX Executive signs and reviews project funding applications, and final financial reports.
+The Executive signs and reviews project funding applications, and final financial reports.

 Chief Maureen Chapman